zjdgx/tylermcginnis.github.io/pages/articles/2016-02-20-building-ui-with-pure-fns-and-fn-comp-in-react/index.md

 effects" to the boundaries of your program.
 I'll say this throughout the course, React will make you a better developer if you learn React the right way.
 Learning to write pure functions is the first step on that journey.

-> If you enjoyed this post, check out [React.js Program](http://www.reactjsprogram.com/?utm_campaign=TylerMcGinnis.com).
-It’s a program I built to help ease the pain of getting familiar with the React ecosystem (including Redux, ImmutableJS, React Native, Universal React, etc